JoaoAlexNunes/StackDyn/README.md

 # StackDyn
- Dynamic Stacking Optimization in Uncertain Environments Project
+ Dynamic Stacking Optimization in Uncertain Environments Project (based on the https://dynstack.adaptop.at/), using c++, has a gui which is not complete and the whole purpose is merely to demonstrate the problem.

-This project is using vstudio2022
+###This project is using vstudio2022